Arctic ice is in a death spiral and the implications are enormous

 Greenland is also witnessing a devastating melt this year - larger than any in recorded history (and there are still 3 weeks left!).
 The magnitude of the melt will, unfortunately, substantially increase the predicted rate of sea level rise.

 Antarctica is also seeing rapidly accelerating ice loss over the last decade—where warming ocean water is melting the ice from below.
 We have all seen the reports and pictures of large chunks of ice breaking-off.
 Pressure cracks are now appearing in Antarctica where the ice is attached to the shore.
 The situation is dire.

 It’s bad news folks!
 We are not just talking about just saving polar bear habit here.
 This is a BIG deal for all life on this planet.
 The temperature differential between the Pole and Equator drives the jet stream that drives weather across the planet.
 This year has already seen new records for temperature, droughts and flooding.

 When the speed of climate change changes, the speed of our response must also change.
 We know what to do — will we allow our own lethargy and vested interest to stop us from doing it?

-Note: I’m excited to announce that Paul Beckwith, a PhD student with the University of Ottawa laboratory for paleoclimatology and climatology, will launch a new Sierra Club Climate Blog in two weeks!
+NOTE: I’m excited to announce that Paul Beckwith, a PhD student with the University of Ottawa laboratory for paleoclimatology and climatology, has launched a new Sierra Club Climate Blog!
 So be sure to visit our website again soon and keep informed.